liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 Navigate to the `portlets` folder of your Plugins SDK and follow these steps:

-1. In Linux and Mac OS X, enter
+1. On Linux and Mac OS X, enter

         ./create.sh event-listing "Event Listing"

-2. In Windows, enter
+2. On Windows, enter

         create.bat event-listing "Event Listing"